 Grading periods are approximately 12 weeks in length.
-Report cards are usually issued on the second Monday or Tuesday after the end of the trimester.
-Grading reports for students in grades 4 through 8 are available on School Speak.
+Report cards are usually issued the week after the end of the trimester.
+Grading reports for students in grades 4 through 8 are available on FACTS SIS.
 Interim reports are not sent home.
-Parents should keep updated on student progress by accessing School Speak.
+Parents should keep updated on student progress by accessing FACTS SIS.